top of page

 Recommended guidelines for navigating BCG.

 "There were too few glaucoma cases in our study to allow identification of loci involved in progression from goniodysgenesis to glaucoma in the Border Collie and ambiguous phenotyping complicates the investigation of mild goniodysgenesis.
 The genetic relationship between the mild forms and the more severe forms is unknown, but the OLFML3 variant described here does not appear to be associated with most cases of mild goniodysgenesis indicating that genetic predisposition to mild goniodysgenesis may be independent of the findings of this study.
 Although testing for the OLFML3 variant (whether it is causative or in linkage disequilibrium with the causative DNA variant) would allow breeders to select against homozygotes to decrease the prevalence of the risk genotype for severe goniodysgenesis, it is important not to reduce the breeding pool too much because of the risk of other recessive conditions resulting from homozygosity for alleles that are identical by descent.
 Although we need to understand why some goniodysgenesis cases progressed to glaucoma at a young age and some do not, before we can make firm recommendations to the breeders of Border Collies worldwide, we suggest that following DNA testing dogs of all genotypes could be used provided at least one partner in the mating is homozygous for the wild type allele.
 This would ensure that no homozygotes for the risk allele were produced.
 We would strongly advocate that efforts be made to maintain the breadth of the gene pool by not avoiding the use of animals that carry this variant.
 As discussed previously (Farrell et al. 2015), strong selection away from variants serves to narrow genetic variability and can give rise to future health problems.
 All breeding decisions should be made with this, and the wider health of the breed, in mind."
-(Pugh et. al. 2019)
+(Pugh et al. 2019)

 Pugh CA, Farrell LL, Carlisle AJ, Bush SJ, Ewing A, Trejo-Reveles V, Matika O, de Kloet A, Walsh C, Bishop SC, Prendergast JGD, Rainger J, Schoenebeck JJ, Summers KM.
 Arginine to Glutamine Variant in Olfactomedin Like 3 (OLFML3) Is a Candidate for Severe Goniodysgenesis and Glaucoma in the Border Collie Dog Breed.
 G3 (Bethesda).
 2019 Mar 7;9(3):943-954. doi: 10.1534/g3.118.200944.
 PMID: 30696701; PMCID: PMC6404605.

-More Information
+More information.

 Presently, Optimal Selection does not include testing for the OLMFL3 gene as a part of the genetic disease panel.
 Therefore, it is recommended to add an additional panel for border collie breeding stock to be comprehensive and thorough in genetic testing.
 Below are some options for companies that test for BCG OLMFL3 gene.
+The test is currently not accurately predictive, meaning that "affected" dogs (dogs that carry two copies of this gene) may not develop glaucoma.
+However, we err on the side of caution and do not breed carriers to carriers and hope that one day the research will continue to create a more accurate test.

 bottom of page